Smoked Beef Ribs Recipe (Texas-Style Dino Ribs)

 Seasoning Options

-Purists will stick with a salt & pepper blend with BBQ beef ribs, but use what tastes good to you.
-Remember, the flavor is going to be very similar to smoked brisket.
+Purists will stick with a Kosher salt & black pepper blend with BBQ beef ribs, but we have our favorites as well:

-Season the beef ribs generously on all sides.
-Allow the rub to sit for at least 30 minutes before adding the meat to the smoker.
-This gives the beef time to sweat, allowing the rub to properly set into the surface.
+Season the beef ribs with a heavy coating of the rub.
+Allow the ribs to sit for at least 30 minutes before adding the meat to the smoker.
+This gives the beef time to sweat, allowing the rub to properly set into the surface and helps the bark form during the smoking process.

 You can also season ahead of time, even up to overnight.
 This process is called dry-brining and can be done as long as you leave the beef uncovered on a wire rack on a baking sheet.
 Doing so will result in a crusty bark, which means more texture at the end.